FREQUENTLY ASKED QUESTIONS

 Another alternative is to select Married - Filing Separately.
 Under this tax class you will register your spouse as a "Nonresident Alien," and their income will not be subject to reporting to the IRS.
-One note: the first year of this selection you will need to apply for an Individual Tax Identification Number (ITIN) for your spouse - AND this will require that first year's return to be filed by paper.
+One note: if your spouse has any income, US assets, or other ties to the US (and / or if you claim your spouse as a dependent), the first year of this selection you will need to apply for an Individual Tax Identification Number (ITIN) for your spouse - AND this will require that first year's return to be filed by paper.

 WHAT IS A PFIC, AND HOW DO I KNOW WHETHER I HAVE ONE?

 The term PFIC stands for Passive Foreign Income Corporation.
 More specifically defined, a PFIC is any entity owned fully or in part by an American taxpayer (individual or business) that earns its income through generally "passive" (i.e. not active business) means and has either or both of the following criteria:

 Passive assets (e.g. investment assets) equal to 50% or more of total assets (cash is considered in this formula, if other investment assets are present)